keevitaja/myseo-pyrocms/README.md

 ###Update

-To update, overwrite the files and delete myseo_settings variable from Admin -> Variables
+To update, overwrite the files and reinstall the module.

 ###Support